Wednesday, March 05, 2025

 The History of Sound, Oliver Hermanus (Josh O'Connor - gay interest)

-Two Prosecutors, Sergei Loznitsa (post-production
+Two Prosecutors, Sergei Loznitsa (post-production - if goes to Cannes could be in Competition)

 Not Sure will be Ready